microsoft/json-schemas/fabric/item/report/README.md

 ## September 2024

-- Added data type to QueryNativeVisualCalc which allows you to specify the data type of the visual calculation.
+- Added data type to QueryNativeVisualCalc which allows users to specify the data type of the visual calculation.
 It overwrites the default dataType of Double
 - Enables users to assign unique images for each state of a button slicer

 - [bookmark 1.2.0](./definition/bookmark/CHANGELOG.md#1.2.0)